-2022 PLANS AND PROGRAMS DESCRIPTION/OR JECTIVES Purchase of Receivables Program (PRP) e-Salary Loan PRP to apply for loan renewal/view/inquire loan account via the OFBank MBA.
-OFBank MBA.
-Facility To ensure seamless transition of Salary Loans purchased from LANDBANK and to comply with BSP's requirement for digital bank products/services.
-MBA Digital Card Verification Value (CVV) Facility A facility to display the CVV and the card expiry date via the MBA which will enable e-Commerce transactions without the need for physical cards.
+2022 PLANS AND PROGRAMS DESCRIPTION/OBJECTIVES TARGET DATE OF IMPLEMENTATION Purchase of Receivables Program (PRP) e-Salary Loan Facility A mobile based system to enable borrowers covered by the PRP to apply for loan renewal/view/inquire loan account via the OFBank MBA.
+To ensure seamless transition of Salary Loans purchased from LANDBANK and to comply with BSP's requirement for digital bank products/services.
+Q2 2022 MBA Digital Card Verification Value (CVV) Facility A facility to display the CVV and the card expiry date via the MBA which will enable e-Commerce transactions without the need for physical cards.
 This will likewise provide a simple and convenient process.
 Q4 2022 Optical Character Recognition (OCR) with data capture With the implementation of the Philippine Statistics Authority's PhilSys Check website which uses public-private key cryptography, OFBank can utilize the OCR with data capture to verify the authenticity of a Philippine ID card and the data stored in its QR code accessible through android devices and laptops with internet connection.
-Q4 2022 The OCR will enhance the KYC processes and will complement the PhilSys Check facility once available.
-Digital to Cash (Cash-Out) Inclusion of LinkBiz Portal Merchants in MBA MBA MBA MBA MBA Q4 2022 Micro-Insurance Facility A mobile based system to enable access to micro-insurance products intended to cover lives and protect the assets of low-income individuals and families from natural disasters, illness, death, accidents and crop failure among others.
+The OCR will enhance the KYC processes and will complement the PhilSys Check facility once available.
+Q4 2022 Digital to Cash (Cash-Out) igital to Cash These facilities are among the MBA enhancements of Inclusion of LinkBiz Portal Merchants in MBA MBA once in production.
+Q4 2022 Micro-Insurance Facility A mobile based system to enable access to micro-insurance products intended to cover lives and protect the assets of low-income individuals and families from natural disasters, illness, death, accidents and crop failure among others.
 Q4 2022